 We are a literary publishing house that works on the principle that great new books will be heard about and read thanks to the combined intelligence of a number of people: editors, readers, translators, critics, literary promoters and academics.
-We hope we can host such collaboration.
+We hope we can be a home for such collaboration.

 Not-for-private-profit, open to you